Stoopnagle and Budd: Later lives

 Taylor was an attraction on early television.
 He was a quizmaster on a July 1944 program on pioneer Schenectady station WRGB.
 In 1949 Taylor made one foray into the new medium of commercial, network television with Colonel Stoopnagle's Stoop.
 That same year Ed Gardner invited Taylor to join his production company in Puerto Rico, to write scripts and make appearances on Duffy's Tavern.
 Taylor was working in these capacities when he fell ill in 1950.
 He died in Boston of a heart ailment on May 28, 1950, at the age of 52.

 Hulick returned to radio in the 1940s.
 In 1941 he teamed with Ralph Dumke (formerly one of radio's "Sisters of the Skillet") for the comedy show Studio X over WEAF in New York.
 Budd Hulick headed the cast of the NBC children's fantasy Happy the Humbug, a series of 12 quarter-hour comedies syndicated for the Christmas season of 1943; by 1946 the library had grown to 54 quarter-hours.
-In 1947 he hosted a late-night half-hour for WCAP (now WOBM) in Asbury Park, New Jersey.
+Also in 1946, Hulick revived Studio X as a late-night half-hour for the ABC network.
+In May 1947 he joined WCAP (now WOBM) in Asbury Park, New Jersey as special-events director, hosting a late-night half-hour as well as directing some half-hour playlets performed by the Community Playshop.

 In 1948, with "Mr. and Mrs." radio programs sweeping the country, Hulick and his second wife Helen joined WJJL in Niagara Falls, N. Y. for a two-hour-long, weekday-morning show.
 Hulick's format had the couple as disc jockeys interviewing honeymooners visiting Niagara Falls.
 On March 13, 1950, the Hulicks were back in Buffalo, co-hosting WKBW's late-weekday-afternoon half-hour Helen and Budd (also known as The Mr. and Mrs. Budd Hulick Show), a light-conversation program aimed at the feminine audience.
 The Hulicks moved to New Jersey in 1956, where Hulick became a local radio personality.